MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex5_AttackSim_Phishing_attack.md

 14. You will now look at some of the other landing page templates until you find one that you want to use for this simulation.
 On the **Select Phish landing page** window, select one of the other templates (select the name of the template and not its checkbox).
 Examine the preview pane and note how the landing page for this template is different from **Microsoft Landing Page Template 1**.
 When you're finished, select the **Close** button at the bottom of the preview pane.

 15. Repeat the prior step and select another template.
 Note how this template is different from the other two you looked at.
 Repeat this step as many times as you would like until you find a template that you want to use for this simulation.
-When you're finished reviewing templates, select the checkbox for the template that you want to use and then select **Next**.
+Once you're satisfied with a template, select **Next** on the **Landing page**

 16. On the **Select end user notification** page, choose how you want the end user to be notified.
 For the purpose of this lab, select **Microsoft default notification (recommended)**.
 In the list of notifications that appears, configure the following notifications: